torvalds/linux/Documentation/admin-guide/xfs.rst

 	controls the size of each buffer and so is also relevant to this case.

+  lifetime (default) or nolifetime
+	Enable data placement based on write life time hints provided by the user.
+This turns on co-allocation of data of similar life times when statistically favorable to reduce garbage collection cost.

+	These options are only available for zoned rt file systems.

   logbsize=value
 	Set the size of each in-memory log buffer.
 The size may be specified in bytes, or in kilobytes with a "k" suffix.